openrndr/orx/orx-camera/README.md

 ### DemoCamera2DManual01

-Demonstrate the use of `Camera2DManual` for manual camera control.

-The application is configured with a 720x720 window size.
-Within the program, a custom camera (`Camera2DManual`) is initialized and used to create isolated drawing scopes.
-The `isolated` method is used to overlay different drawing operations while maintaining individual camera states, ensuring proper transformations for specific elements.

-Three circles are drawn on the canvas: a small pink one, a medium white one and a large pink one.
-Only the pink ones are affected by the interactive `Camera2DManual`, while the middle white circle is outside the camera's isolated scope.
+Demonstrates how to use `Camera2DManual` to have some elements affected by an interactive 2D camera combined with other elements not affected by it.

+In this example both PINK circles can be dragged, scaled and rotated while the white circle in the middle is static.

 ![DemoCamera2DManual01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-camera/images/DemoCamera2DManual01Kt.png)